 Global outlook and growth

-ByteDance has a large presence in the Chinese market, with Douyin and TikTok in other global markets.
+ByteDance has a large presence in the Chinese market, while Douyin and TikTok are prevalent in other global markets.
 Yet, much of TikTok’s revenue comes from just a handful of countries.
 These include India, Brazil, Germany and the United States.
 In fact, according to some estimates, TikTok’s revenue stream from the United States accounts for approximately 42% of its total revenue, while India led the way with the largest number of users (prior to being banned in late June 2020).

 Developing a strong presence in other markets will be key to TikTok’s future growth.
 The platform faces stiff competition from the likes of YouTube, Instagram, Facebook and Google, among others.
 To compare: